marcsgil/StructuredLight.jl/docs/src/holograms.md

 The basic idea is to take a complex field (which can be a superposition of different modes) and convert it into a phase pattern that can be displayed on an SLM.
 The hologram generation process involves calculating the phase shift required for each pixel to reconstruct the desired field at a specific distance.

+## Theoretical Background

+### Computer-Generated Holograms (CGHs)

+Computer-generated holograms solve a fundamental challenge in optics: how to display complex-valued optical fields (with both amplitude and phase information) on devices that can only modulate one parameter.
+Most spatial light modulators (SLMs) can only control phase, not amplitude.

+### The Phase-Only Constraint

+When we want to create a desired optical field ψ_target(x,y) = |ψ_target| exp(iφ_target), but our SLM can only apply phase modulation exp(iφ_SLM), we need to encode both amplitude and phase information into the phase pattern φ_SLM.

+### Holographic Encoding Methods

+CGHs work by adding a reference wave (carrier frequency) to the desired field.
+The interference between target and reference creates an intensity pattern that, when converted to phase, reconstructs the original field in specific diffraction orders:

+- **Zero order**: Unmodulated reference beam
+- **First order**: Desired reconstructed field
+- **Higher orders**: Unwanted copies

+The period parameters x_period and y_period control the carrier frequency, determining the spatial separation between diffraction orders.
+Proper choice of these parameters ensures the desired field is spatially separated from unwanted diffraction orders.

+### Amplitude Encoding Strategies

+The package implements two main approaches for encoding amplitude information:

+- **BesselJ1 Method**: Uses the inverse Bessel function relationship between phase modulation depth and first-order diffraction efficiency
+- **Simple Method**: Direct amplitude-to-phase mapping with blazed grating, simpler but less efficient

 Here's a simple example of how to generate a hologram for a Laguerre-Gaussian beam:
 ```@example
 using StructuredLight, CairoMakie